plotly/dash-daq-iv-tracer/README.md

 You can also set the `mock` attribute to `True` in the `app.py` file.

-Open http://0.0.0.0:8050/ in your browser, and mock app interface will be displayed.
+Open http://0.0.0.0:8050/ in your browser, and a mock app interface will be displayed.

 ![initial](img/Screenshot_light.png)

-View dark theme layout of this app by clicking on the toggle in the header.
+View the dark theme layout of this app by clicking on the toggle in the header.

 ![initial](img/Screenshot_dark.png)